tolstoyevsky/hubot-viva-las-vegas/README.md

 * for admin use only.

 ```
-some.user >> hubot reset @user.name 15.10
+some.user >> hubot viva reset @user.name 15.10
     hubot >> Готово!
 ```

-In this case the leave end of the user named `user.name` was changed to `15.11` (October 15).
+In this case the leave end of the user named `user.name` was changed to `15.10` (October 15).
 It allows simulating returning from leave.

 ## Authors